signalapp/ringrtc/BUILDING.md

 ### Android

-To build an AAR suitable for including in an Android project, run:
+To build an AAR suitable for including in an Android project, first setup the gradle file `${PROJECT_ROOT}/publish/android/local.properties`, specifying the location of the Android SDK:

+    sdk.dir=/path/to/Android/Sdk

+To perform the build run:

     make android